Dennis Jennings (Internet pioneer): Education and academic career

-In 2016, Jennings was awarded UCD Alumnus of the Year in Science.

 Internet pioneer

 In 1984, the National Science Foundation (NSF) began construction of several regional supercomputing centres to provide very high-speed computing resources for the US research community.
 In 1985 NSF hired Jennings as its first Program Director for Networking to lead the establishment of the National Science Foundation Network (NSFNET) to provide access to the five NSF super-computing centres and to enable sharing of resources and information.
 Jennings made three critical decisions that shaped the subsequent development of NSFNET: